-- Complete and return the Test Administration Forms for the ACT Test (Accommodations, Paper).
+- Complete and return the Test Administration Forms.

 - ACT accommodations testing windows two and three are available for students due to rare cases (absence or long-term illness) that occur during the initial accommodated test window.
 See the Schedule of Events for dates.
 Accommodations requests must be submitted by the deadlines in the Schedule of Events.

 - Students who receive approval for accommodations on the ACT® test for State and District testing may use their approval to streamline a request the same accommodations for subsequent National or Special testing.